JHGarciaXD/CloudComputing_UGA2025/README.md

 everything is the root of the repository. the locust files are the default ones that were given to us, same with the docker file. the terraform settings are in a file called provider.tf, also in the root of the repository.
+The remaining files were generated automatically.